 Our commercial success depends upon our ability and the ability of our collaborators to develop, manufacture, market and sell our drug candidates and use our proprietary technologies without infringing the proprietary rights and intellectual property of third parties.
 The biotechnology and pharmaceutical industries are characterized by extensive and frequent litigation regarding patents and other intellectual property rights.
 We may in the future become party to, or threatened with, adversarial proceedings or litigation regarding intellectual property rights with respect to our drug candidates and technology, including interference proceedings before the USPTO.
 Our competitors or other third parties may assert infringement claims against us, alleging that our drugs are covered by their patents.
 Given the vast number of patents in our field of technology, we cannot be certain that we do not infringe existing patents or that we will not infringe patents that may be granted in the future.
 Many companies have filed, and continue to file, patent applications related to kinase inhibitors.
 Some of these patent applications have already been allowed or issued, and others may issue in the future.
 For example, we are aware of a U.S. patent owned by a third party that has generic composition of matter claims that cover BLU-554.
 If the claims of this third-party patent are asserted against us, we do not believe BLU-554 or our proposed activities related to BLU-554 would be found to infringe any valid claim of this patent.
 While we may decide to initiate proceedings to challenge the validity of this patent in the future, we may be unsuccessful, and courts or patent offices in the United States and abroad could uphold the validity of any such patent.
-If we were to challenge the validity of any issued United States patent in court, we would need to overcome a statutory presumption of validity that attaches to every United States patent.
-This means that in order to prevail, we would have to present clear and convincing evidenc
+If we were to challenge the validity of any issued United States patent.
+This means that in order to prevail, we would have to present clear and convincing evidence as to the invalidity of the patent's claims.